swaker854/InetSoftWork/How to Recreate an Excel Report with InetSoft.md

 ![](screenshots/drag-product-total-into-bottom-cell.PNG)

 Select the top cell on the right.
-Make sure 'Text" is selected, type "Product Category" into the accompanying field and press enter.
+Make sure 'Text" is selected, type "Quantities" into the accompanying field and press enter.
 ![](screenshots/enter-quantities-label.PNG)